blaineam/privuma/README.md

 	- .../privuma/dogs/happy.gif

-## Use gphotos.ofether.com
+## Use gphotos.millers.cloud

 If you navigate to the web app you can pass it your public endpoint and the AUTH_TOKEN you set in your `.env` file it will start loading the media from your Privuma instance.
-The gphotos.ofether.com does not store your AUTH_TOKEN and it is only ever used for the initial handshake.
+The gphotos.millers.cloud does not store your AUTH_TOKEN and it is only ever used for the initial handshake.
 All other communication is then handled with time based expired tokens.

 ## Lux Shield on iOS

-Lux shield is a paid ios app that can also access a privuma endpoints media much the same way as the gphotos.ofether.com site does.
+Lux shield is a paid ios app that can also access a privuma endpoints media much the same way as the gphotos.millers.cloud site does.

 ## Contribute